End-time Warnings to the People of God

 Rev 2:1 Unto the angel of the church of Ephesus write; These things says he that holds the seven stars in his right hand, who walks in the midst of the seven golden candlesticks;

-Rev 2:2 I know your works, and your labour, and your patience, and how you can not bear them which are evil [Greek: worthless; injurious: Merriam-Webster: tending to cause injury, (that can be to spiritual health and growth through deeds or practices and/or false doctrines)]: and you have tried [tested; 1Jn 4:1] them which say they are apostles [Greek: a delegate; specifically an ambassador of the Gospel], and are not, and have found them liars:
+Rev 2:2 I know your works, and your labour, and your patience, and how you can not bear them which are *evil: and you have tried them which say they are **apostles, and are not, and have found them liars:

-The following are warnings that Christ gave during His ministry:
+The following are warnings that Jesus the Christ gave during His ministry:

 Mat 7:15 Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.